 National Research Service Awards (NRSA) provide funds, in the form of stipends, to graduate students and postdoctoral researchers.
 A stipend is provided as a subsistence allowance for trainees to help defray living expenses during the research training experience.
 It is not provided as a condition of employment with either the Federal Government or the awardee institution.

-All new Predocs begin at the new NRSA level, $25,320.
-All current NLM Predocs below the new NRSA level will be increased to the new level when their appointment renewal begins in the upcoming budget period, July 1, 2020 - June 30, 2021.
+On or after January 27, 2021, all new Predocs begin at the new NRSA level, $25,836.
+All current NLM Predocs below the new NRSA level will be increased to the new level when their appointment renewal begins in the upcoming budget period, July 1, 2021 - June 30, 2022.

 NLM will provide up to 5 years of support for a predoctoral trainee.
 All new and continuning NLM predocs receive the same level of reimbursement.
 The only exceptions are those predocs with stipends exceeding the new level which will remain at their current level.

-Applies to new and renewal appointments within the FY 2019 budget period and is consistent with the award issued on July 1, 2020.
+On or after January 27, 2021, applies to new and renewal appointments within the FY 2021 budget period.
 The first year of support for the '0' level is for post-docs with less than one year's experience.
 Subsequent years of support are advanced to the next level based upon completing the prior year's training.
 No additional cost of living increases are allowable.
 Up to 3 years of NLM support is allowable for a postdoc.
 NLM trainees are exempt from a payback requirement.
 MDs having time accrued in an internship/residency may count this as years of qualifying experience.

 |Years of Postdoc Experience||0||1||2||3||4||5||6||7(+)|